-- late 14c., originally as an adverb, "moreover, in addition," from Latin item (adv.) "likewise, just so, moreover," used to introduce a new fact or statement.
-This is probably from ita "thus," id "it" (see id) + adverbial ending -tem (compare idem "the same").
+- late 14c., originally an adverb, "moreover, in addition," from Latin item (adv.) "likewise, just so, moreover," probably from ita "thus," id "it" (see id) + adverbial ending -tem (compare idem "the same").

-The adverb, in the sense "moreover, in addition," was used in English before every article in a list (such as an inventory or bill).
-From this comes the noun sense "an article of any kind" (1570s).
+The Latin adverb was used to introduce a new fact or statement, and in French and English it was used before every article in an enumeration (such as an inventory or bill).
+This practice led to the noun sense "an article of any kind" (1570s).
 Meaning "detail of information" (especially in a newspaper) is from 1819; item "sexually linked unmarried couple" is 1970, probably from notion of being an item in the gossip columns.